-- 62. On January 21, 2025, and March 5, 2025, PLAINTIFF caused written requests via certified mail to be delivered to DEFENDANTS for PLAINTIFF'S personnel and employment records, including but not limited to: (1) payroll records; (2) employment contracts; (3) itemized pay stubs; and (4) PLAINTIFF'S complete employment file. - 63.
-DEFENDANTS failed to provide and/or make available to PLAINTIFF their personnel records, payroll records, employment contract, and entire employment file within thirty (30) days of their requests stated above.
+63. On October 22, 2024, PLAINTIFF caused a written request via certified mail to be delivered to DEFENDANTS for PLAINTIFF'S personnel and employment records, including but not limited to: (1) payroll records; (2) employment contracts; (3) itemized pay stubs; and (4) PLAINTIFF'S complete employment file.

+64. DEFENDANTS failed to provide and/or make available to PLAINTIFF their personnel records, payroll records, employment contract, and entire employment file within thirty (30) days of their requests stated above.
 In fact, as of the date of filing of this complaint, DEFENDANTS have still failed to pay PLAINTIFF the statutory penalty in the amount of \$750.
-DEFENDANTS violated California Labor Code Section 1198.5 by failing to respond and provide PLAINTIFF with their employment file.
+DEFENDANTS violated California Labor Code Section 1198.5 by failing to respond and provide PLAINTIFF with their employment file within thirty (30) days.
 Section 1198.5 states that employees (and former employees) have the right to inspect personnel records maintained by the employer "related to the employee's performance or to any grievance concerning the employee."
 Employers must allow inspection or copying within thirty (30) days of the request.
-PLAINTIFF is now entitled to and requests injunctive relief to obtain compliance with California Labor Code Section 1198.5, a statutory penalty, and an award of attorneys' fees and costs for bringing this action.
+PLAINTIFF is now entitled to and requests injunctive relief to obtain compliance with California Labor Code

+Section 1198.5, a statutory penalty, and an award of attorneys' fees and costs for bringing this action.